ThinkBigAnalytics/scalding-workshop/Workshop.md

 If you have Hive installed, try the Hive query shown above.
 You'll need to create a table that uses the data files first.
 Compare the performance of the Hive vs. Scalding script, keeping in mind the caveats mentioned for Pig.

+## Error Handling

+What if some of the input records are bad.
+This is actually common in real-world data analytics.
+Let's adapt `StockAverages3` to handle the case where invalid entries for the date or closing price are encountered.
+That is, they don't successfuly parse the year as an integer or the closing price as a double.
+We'll split the stream into "good" and "bad" data, writing the bad data to a separate "errors" output for subsequent inspection, clean-up, or whatever.

+The script is very similar to the previous one, so we'll just call it `StockAverages3b`.
+(The comments in the script describe the implementation differences, as usual...)
+Note that we need to specify a different input file, where we've introduced 5 bad records, and an `errors` argument for the errors stream, which will contain 5 errors records after the script has finished:

+	./run.rb scripts/StockAverages3b.scala \
+		--input  data/stocks/APPL-with-errors.csv \
+		--output output/AAPL-year-avg.txt \
+		--errors output/AAPL-errors.txt

+### Further Exploration

+Try these additional "mini-exercises" to learn more.

+#### What Happens if You Use the Bad Input with StocksAverages3?

+Run the previous command replacing `StockAverages3b` with `StockAverages3`.
+(Omit the `--errors` argument or leave it, in which case it will be ignored by `StockAverages3`.)
+Notice the exceptions that are thrown when you hit the first bad input record.

+#### Improve the Bad Record Information

+When you look at the content of `output/AAPL-errors.txt`, it isn't very helpful for debugging the problem because it only shows a bad year and/or closing price value, not the full record that was bad.
+At least having the full dates would help track down the bad records.

+We're using `mapTo` to discard the fields we no longer need, rather than `map`, which would append the new fields to the existing fields.

+Fortunately, all you need to do is modify the script to use `map` instead, because the subsequent `groupBy` will discard the unwanted fields anyway.
+(In fact, the `project` we do early on isn't really necessary, although it probably improves performance by reducing network I/O to shuffle larger records around the cluster...)
+We don't use `groupBy` on the error stream, so it keeps the data we want in that output.

+Change `mapTo` to `map`, rerun the script, and look at the new content of `output/AAPL-errors.txt`.
+Did `output/AAPL-year-avg.txt` change?

+A final note, if we didn't do a grouping operation of some kind, you could follow the `map` step with a `project` on the `good` pipe to keep just the final `year` and `close` fields, etc. Using `mapTo` is more efficient than separate `map` and `project` (or `discard`) steps.

 ## Joins